"The earth is the LORD's, and everything in it, the world, and all who live in it..." --Psalm 24:1

-A personal favorite place is Hurricaen Ridge, in the north-central part of the Olympic Mountains.
+A personal favorite place is Hurricane Ridge, in the north-central part of the Olympic Mountains.
 Click the pic below for the full panorama:

-Perhaps the most beautiful place we've been in Washington State is Cape Flattery, located at very northwest tip of the United States.
-It's another place where it's almost impossible to take a bad photograph:
+Perhaps the most beautiful place I've seen in Washington State is Cape Flattery, located at very northwest tip of the United States.
+It's another spot where it's almost impossible to take a bad photograph: